-When making a booking we require details of your previous sailing experience.
-It is a requirement of any booking that you provide us with accurate and complete information regarding your experience and sailing qualifications.
-Materially inaccurate or incorrect information may result in the cancellation of your cruise in whole or in part (in which case the cancellation charges in clause 8 will apply) and/or the need for us to provide a skipper, the cost of which will be borne by you.
+When making a booking the principal will require details of your previous sailing experience.
+It is a requirement of any booking that you provide accurate and complete information regarding your experience and sailing qualifications.
+Materially inaccurate or incorrect information may result in the cancellation of your cruise in whole or in part (in which case the principal’s cancellation charges will apply) and/or the need for the principal to provide a member of staff as skipper, the cost of which will be borne by you.

-It is a legal requirement that all of our yachts must have two adults over eighteen years of age aboard the yacht whilst at sea and all persons aboard whilst at sea must be named on the ship’s papers.
-We reserve the right to put you ashore if you are not so noted.
+It is a legal requirement that all yachts must have two adults over eighteen years of age aboard the yacht whilst at sea and all persons aboard whilst at sea must be named on the ship’s papers.
+The principal will reserve the right to put you ashore if you are not so noted.

-The minimum qualification required for bareboat/independent chartering is a valid ICC or RYA Day Skipper Practical qualification A VHF license is required for sailing in Croatia.
+The minimum qualification required for bareboat/independent chartering is a valid ICC or RYA Day Skipper Practical qualification.
 Theory certificates are not sufficient on their own.

-For any charter the skipper of your party will be required to by the local authorities to sign declarations allowing your yacht to leave port.
-This document is in the local language, an English translation can be supplied on request, and you should satisfy yourself that you understand the content and nature of the document you are signing.
+For sailing in Greece, the skipper of your party will be required by the local Greek authorities to sign declarations allowing your yacht to leave port.
+This document is in Greek, an English translation can be supplied on request, and you should satisfy yourself that you understand the content and nature of the document you are signing.